PoomSmart/YTUHD/README.md

 Provided that you can extract a functional `AVD.videodecoder` binary from a dyld shared cache, you will still encounter the error `AVDRegister - AppleAVDCheckPlatform() returned FALSE` trying to load it.

 Fortunately, YouTube app has a fallback to software decoding, which is not as efficient as hardware, but it works.
-It can be utilized by disabling server ABR, which will be explained below.
+It can be utilized by disabling server ABR, as can be seen from the code.

 Update July 2025: Disabling server ABR is no longer necessary.
 See the section below.